andrewjahn/AndysBrainBook/docs/FIR/FIR_ShortCourse/FIR_02_SPM.rst

   ToneCount_AnalysisScript_job

-This will run the preporcessing and model analysis for all of your subjects, and should take a couple of hours.
+This will run the preprocessing and model analysis for all of your subjects, and should take a couple of hours.

 Viewing the Results